 Retirement Readiness Statement

-The Retirement Readiness Statement is an annual statement that is designed to show your projected monthly income from Wespath-administered retirement plans and programs, and estimated monthly benefits from Social Security, if applicable.
+The Retirement Readiness Statement is sent annually to participants in Wespath-administered retirement plans to show projected monthly retirement income and estimated monthly benefits from Social Security, if applicable.
 The statement attempts to answer three questions:

 This overview will explain how to read the statement and answer questions you may have about how your statement was created.